 Jialin Zhang: (00:06:30)

-What that entails is the bulk of the work is being done either with Sumeru or with portfolio companies on a specific role.
-So that could be anything from sales and marketing to operations, finance, and HR.
+What that entails is the bulk of the work is being done either with Sumeru or with portfolio companies in a specific role.
+That could be anything from sales and marketing to operations, finance, and HR.

-We’re really trying to make it a pretty broad spectrum of students and open it up to people who want to get working experience, want to learn what it could be like and go from there.
+We’re really trying to make it a pretty broad spectrum of students and open it up to people who want to get working experience and want to learn what it could be like and go from there.

-I mean, it seems like all of the different pieces of the fellowship program work together to create a spectrum of awareness that might not have been there.
+It seems like all of the different pieces of the fellowship program work together to create a spectrum of awareness that might not have been there.
 Were you surprised at all about their knowledge gaps?